 • Reduces health disparities

-• Advances the delivery of patient centered medical care.
+• Advances the delivery of patient-centered medical care.

-Meaningful use core set of measures was expanded to include the use of CPOE in the fundamental elements with the goal to improve patient care.
+The meaningful use core set of measures was expanded to include the use of CPOE in the fundamental elements with the goal to improve patient care.

 CPOE is a powerful tool in guiding practitioners in reducing unnecessary variation in care by encouraging evidenced-based practices.